mqsoh/old-projects/README.rst

 Requirements
 ============

+PHP 5.3+:
-*PHP 5.3+* -- dbdo has a namespace definition.
+    dbdo has a namespace definition.
 It's feasible to remove it (and possibly rename functions to avoid collisions with other libraries) to make it compatible with PHP 5.2.

 Command line script usage
 =========================